Schroedinger-Hat/youtube-to-anchorfm/README.md

 ## Audio conversion options

 ffmpeg is used to convert the video to MP3.
-It's possible to pass arguments to ffmpeg with `POSTPROCESSOR_ARGS` enviroment variable.
+It's possible to pass arguments to ffmpeg with `POSTPROCESSOR_ARGS` environment variable.

 See `-postprocessor-args` syntax and options on https://github.com/yt-dlp/yt-dlp#post-processing-options.